Powers of Edge Ideals with Linear Quotients: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Eran Nevo for helpful discussions about linear quotients and his suggestion to work on Theorem \ref{anticycle-theorem}.
+The authors thank Eran Nevo for helpful discussions and his suggestion to work on Theorem \ref{anticycle-theorem}.
 They also thank Takayuki Hibi and Alessio D'Ali for shedding light on the history and origin of Corollary \ref{recover}.
 Finally they thank Allen Mi, Max Hammond, and Hamilton Wan for fruitful discussions and Sinisa Pajevic for editorial assistance at the initial stages of this project.